mitexleo/fediroma/docs/docs/configuration/howto_set_richmedia_cache_ttl_based_on_image.md

-# How to set rich media cache ttl based on image ttl
+# How to set rich media cache TTL based on image TTL
 ## Explanation

-Richmedia are cached without the ttl but the rich media may have image which can expire, like aws signed url.
+Richmedia are cached without the TTL, but the rich media may have image which can expire, like AWS-signed URL.
-In such cases the old image url (expired) is returned from the media cache.
+In such cases, the old image URL (expired) is returned from the media cache.

-So to avoid such situation we can define a module that will set ttl based on image.
+So, to avoid such situation, we can define a module that will set TTL based on image.
 The module must adopt behaviour `Pleroma.Web.RichMedia.Parser.TTL`

 ### Example